How We Do It

 Once we obtain a judgment, we then pursue your debtor using the appropriate attachment to try to get you paid.
 Unlike the prejudgment attachments, these attachments are pursuant to and in conjunction with Rule 69 of the Massachusetts Rules of Civil Procedure.
 Rule 69 also allows discovery into your debtor’s assets.
 We use our innovative methods to search for assets to seize and then try to seize those assets to get you paid.

-We never give up, until we are convinced the debt is absolutely uncollectable.
-If it is a corporate debt that is uncollectable, we may use Rule 69 discovery to peel back the onion to see if we can find a basis to pierce the corporate veil and go after the individuals in charge of that business entity.
-When a debt seems uncollectable now, we may put the collections on hold for a bit giving the judgment debtor time to forget about us and acquire assets in his, her or its name.
+We never give up until we are convinced the debt is absolutely uncollectible.
+If it is a corporate debt that is uncollectible, we may use Rule 69 discovery to peel back the onion to see if we can find a basis to pierce the corporate veil and go after the individuals in charge of that business entity.
+When a debt seems uncollectible now, we may put the collections on hold for a bit, giving the judgment debtor time to forget about us and acquire assets in his, her or its name.

 We never give up.
-Commercial debt collections is in our DNA.
+Commercial debt collection is in our DNA.

 We pursue the debtors into bankruptcy.
 If an individual debtor passes, we look into whether there is an estate from which you could collect.